 Juice WRLD, for anyone without teenagers, is a name, probably THE name, associated with a genre called “Emo Hip Hop,” and that’s short for “emotional hip hop,” where trap music stylings and rap are melded with the sort of emotional lyrics and themes and also the accompaniment and orchestration choices that characterized the hits of the 2000’s emo-pop acts like Jimmy Eats World and Fall Out Boy.

-The complaint argues, as it should, that Juice WRLD was almost certainly familiar with Yellowcard’s song.
-But they don’t have direct evidence of it, so they need to get at it by inference.
-They go to some lengths, painting a vivid picture and I think this is fascinating, by itself, and in the broader context.
+The complaint argues, as it would, that Juice WRLD was almost certainly familiar with Yellowcard’s song.
+But lacking direct evidence of it, Yellowcard needs to get at it by inference.
+They go to considerable lengths, painting a vivid picture of why Juice WRLD must certainly have known Holly Wood Died, and I just think this is fascinating, by itself, and in the broader context.

-I want to look at the points made and how they paint that picture.
-(The complaint’s points are in italics.
-I might paraphrase for succinctness, which leaves room for my misinterpretation.
+Let’s look at the points made and how they paint that picture.
+(The complaint’s points coming up are in italics.
+I might paraphrase for succinctness, which leaves room I suppose for a misinterpretation here and there on my part.
 But hopefully not.)

 “Yellowcard” has had multiple hit singles, including “Way Away,” “Ocean Avenue,” “Only One,” “Lights and Sounds,” “For You, and Your Denial,” and “Holly Wood Died.”